RagnarB83/ash/docs/coordinate-input.rst

 :red:`DOCUMENT BASIC CONNECTIVITY HERE`

-To calculate the connectivity table for a table
+To calculate the connectivity table for a molecule:

 .. code-block:: python